-- ★ Intervene in the judicial or administrative acts of the host country. - ♠ Arbitrate or settle economic, labour and other civil disputes between you and others. - Obtain treatment better than what is given to local people when you are in hospital, in detention or in prison. - Pay for your lawyer's fees, translator's costs, hotel, medical and travel (air/sea/land travel tickets) expenses, or any other expenses. - Apply for a visa for you. - Institute legal proceedings for you.
+- Intervene in the judicial or administrative acts of the host country. - Partake in the arbitration or settlement of economic, labour and other civil disputes between you and others. - Obtain treatment better than what is given to local people when you are in hospital, in detention or in prison. - Pay for your lawyer's fees, translator's costs, hotel, medical and travel (air/ sea/land travel tickets) expenses, or any other expenses. - Apply for a visa for you. - Institute legal proceedings for you.